 The labour market test consists of several stages.
-A company seeking to hire a foreign worker within the next year is required to submit a request for a relevant quota to the appropriate regional authorities before 1 May of the current year.
+A company seeking to hire a foreign worker within the next year is required to submit a request for a relevant quota to the appropriate regional authorities, subject to certain complicated details.
 The request must contain such information as the qualifications, education, experience and salary of the potential worker.
 At the next stage, the company must apply to a local employment centre, which will attempt to find an appropriate local applicant who is an unemployed Russian citizen.
 If within a period of a month the local employment centre fails to find such an applicant, it will provide a written statement in support of granting the company a permit to hire a foreign employee.
 Following this, the company may apply to the FMS for a permit to hire foreign employees.